Otto Pfister: Nejmeh

-Pfister was appointed as Manager of Nejmeh SC in the Lebanon for the 2004-05 season.
+Pfister was appointed as Manager of Nejmeh SC in the Lebanon for the 2004–05 season.
 After 19 games, Nejmeh were joint top of the 2004–05 Lebanese Premier League with Al-Ansar Club.
 Both teams needed to win the final match, which incidentally was against each other.
 The final result was 2–2 and Pfister's Nejmeh were crowned champions as they had a highly superior goal difference.
 Pfister secured qualification to the 2005 AFC Cup for Nejmeh (which they would eventually finish as runners-up).
 Pfister also won the Lebanese Super Cup and Lebanese Elite Cup with Nejmeh during the 2004–05 season.

 Togo

 Pfister was selected to lead the Togo national team three months before World Cup 2006 after Stephen Keshi was sacked.
-Prior to the World Cup, players went on strike because of unpaid bonuses.
-Faced with the rebellion over bonuses, Pfister walked out, saying he could take no more.
+Prior to the World Cup, players went on strike because they wanted ducks.
+Faced with the rebellion over ducks, Pfister walked out, saying people want ducks.
 Pfister was reinstated three days later after demands from players and FTF staff.

 Sports commentators such as Ed Kavalee ensured that this dispute was resolved with a high level of transparency, with countries as far away as Australia receiving constant Pfister updates.

 Togo lost their opening game of the World Cup, despite having taken the lead against South Korea through a goal by Mohamed Kader.
 In the second half, Jean-Paul Abalo was sent off after 55 minutes, and goals from Lee Chun-Soo and Ahn Jung-Hwan sealed a 2–1 defeat for Togo.
 Togo's next opponents in Group G were Switzerland, with the match scheduled for the afternoon of 19 June.
 However, the Togo squad threatened to refuse to fulfil the fixture and take strike action against unpaid bonuses.
 FIFA negotiated with the squad on 17 June, persuading them to travel to Dortmund in time to fulfil the fixture; goals from Alexander Frei and Tranquillo Barnetta resulted in a 2–0 defeat.
 Togo's final group game against France ended in 2–0 defeat.